How To Grow A Full Beard Quickly

 Scissors or Electric Beard Trimmers?

 Both of these tools can get the job done so it really comes down to what you are most comfortable with.
 If you are just starting off, I would recommend going with the scissors simply because they will force you to go slow.
 They are a very meticulous tool and you can literally cut one hair at a time if you choose to.
-The beard trimmers are a work horse and will get the job done faster, but if you're not careful you can go in at the wrong angle and take off months of growth.
+The beard trimmers are a workhorse and will get the job done faster, but if you're not careful you can go in at the wrong angle and take off months of growth.

 Never Trim A Wet Beard

-When your beard is wet, the water will actually cause your beard to lay entirely differently than when it's dry.
+When your beard is wet, the water will actually cause your beard to lay entirely different than when it's dry.
 So you never want to trim your beard when it is wet, or even damp.
 I recommend fully drying your beard before you consider any trimming.
 If you use a blow dryer daily as part of your beard routine, go through that process just as you normally do and then...

 Style your beard before you trim